L.A. (Light Album): Songs and outtakes

 Love described L.A. as "mainly a collection of solo efforts".
-These included songs from Mike Love’s unreleased album “First Love” and Dennis Wilson’s in progress album “Bambu”.
+These included songs from Mike Love's unreleased album First Love and Dennis Wilson's in progress album Bambu.
 The album's centerpiece was "Here Comes the Night", an 11-minute disco reworking of an original R&B song that the band had released on their 1967 album Wild Honey.
 Dennis was opposed to the recording, and Brian did not participate.
 Another older song, "Good Timin", had dated from the band's aborted 1974 sessions at Caribou Ranch.
 Brian's rendition of "Shortenin' Bread" featured Dennis on lead, and was a different recording from the version on the unreleased Adult/Child album.

 Among the newer songs, Carl contributed three – "Angel Come Home", "Full Sail", and "Goin' South" – that he wrote with songwriter Geoffrey Cushing-Murray, whom he had met through touring member Billy Hinsche.
-Dennis' two songs – "Baby Blue" and "Love Surrounds Me" – were lifted from his in-progress Bambu album.
+Dennis' two songs – "Baby Blue" and "Love Surrounds Me" – were lifted from Bambu.
 Biographer Jon Stebbins states that the songs were included at the insistence of Dennis' bandmates, and quotes music journalist Domenic Priore, who surmised, "They obviously didn't have enough good material for their debut album on their new label, so they nicked some of the better [songs from Bambu]".

-Love's "Sumahama" is lyrically inspired by his fiancé at the time, a woman named Sumako, and is "about a young girl who wants to go with her mother to a place called 'Sumahama' in search of her father."
-Sumahama was re-recorded from the version recorded on his unreleased album First Love.
+Love's "Sumahama" is lyrically inspired by his fiancée at the time, a woman named Sumako, and is "about a young girl who wants to go with her mother to a place called 'Sumahama' in search of her father."
+Sumahama was re-recorded from the version recorded on First Love.
 Although some of the lyrics are in Japanese, Sumako was of Korean descent.
 Al Jardine's "Lady Lynda" is a tribute to his then-wife that is based musically on Bach's "Jesu, Joy of Man's Desiring".

 Among the outtakes, a re-recorded version of "Santa Ana Winds" appeared on their next album, Keepin' the Summer Alive (1980), "Brian's Back" (another First Love outtake) was released on the 1998 compilation Endless Harmony, and "California Feelin'" was released on the 2013 compilation Made in California.
 "Rock Plymouth Rock/Roll" [sic], a song from the band's unfinished Smile album, was also considered for inclusion as the opening track of L.A..
-Still-unreleased tracks from the L.A. sessions include "Looking Down the Coast/Monterey", "I'm Begging You Please", "Basketball Rock", "Bowling", "There’s a Feeling Through the Air", and renditions of "Calendar Girl" and "Drip Drop".
+Still-unreleased tracks from the L.A. sessions include "Looking Down the Coast/Monterey", "I'm Begging You Please", "Basketball Rock", "Bowling", "There's a Feeling Through the Air", and renditions of "Calendar Girl" and "Drip Drop".